What is the fundamental issue?

 In January of 2021, the FHFA acting as the board of directors for the GSEs under conservatorship, amended an agreement between the GSEs and the Treasury.
 These amendments, known as the Preferred Stock Purchase Agreements (PSPA), provide the GSEs with financial support in a crisis if they comply with certain rules.
 The changes to the PSPA adopted in January 2021 limit the GSEs ability to support investor, second home, and underserved communities as well as small lenders and force the GSEs to adopt and permanently comply with the proposed onerous capital rule.

 The Biden Administration is expected to revisit these PSPA agreements with new leadership at the FHFA and Treasury with an eye toward improving liquidity in the market, regulatory oversight, and affordability and access for underserved communities.
+FHFA has already announced a number of reforms to the capital rule and will continue to make changes to the structure and function of the GSEs in lieu of broader and more exhaustive reforms from Congress.
+The current administration will likely place an emphasis on expanding access to credit and exploring solutions to help traditionally underserved communities.

 Conventional Financing and Policy Committee